CreateAmrita/population-ecology-virtual-lab-ii-au/README.md

 # population-ecology-virtual-lab-ii-au
-This repository holds the sources of Population Ecology Virtual Lab II developed by Amrita University
+This repository holds the sources of Population Ecology Virtual Lab II developed by <a href="https://www.amrita.edu/create" target="_blank">AmritaCREATE</a>, Amrita University